 You can also move the entire selection box while making a selection.
-To do this, click and drag to select the area you wish to select, but do not release the mouse.
-Next, press and hold the space bar on your keyboard and move the mouse to move the selection box to a new location.
-When you're done, release the Space bar.
+To do this, click and drag to select the area you want to select, but do not release the mouse.
+Next, press and hold the spacebar on your keyboard and move the mouse to move the selection box to a new location.
+When you're done, release the spacebar.

 Use Method 2 to crop the example file as in the example above.
 Choose a Fixed Ratio from the Control panel with a width of 4 and a height of 3 before making the selection.